sperez8/redis-proxy-server/README.md

     .
-    ├── proxy                   # all proxy server related files │   ├── main.py                 # Runs the web app
+    ├── proxy                   # all proxy server related files │   ├── Dockerfile              # Container for the proxy server │   ├── main.py                 # Runs the web app
     │   ├── models.py               # All methods relating to caching/querying the redis database
-    │   └── app.py                  # Instantiates the flask app
+    │   └── app.py                  # Methods related to the flask app
     ├── test                    # End-to-end tests
+    │   ├── Dockerfile              # Container for the integration tests
+    │   ├── conftest.py             # pytest fixtures used for setting up a testable redis instance and making server requests
-    │   ├── *.py                    # FILL ME
+    │   ├── test_cache.py           # All tests associated with configurable cache
-    ├── docker-compose.yml      # Defines how to connect the two services: the proxy server and redis instance ├── Dockerfile              # Container for the proxy server ├── .config                 # File where all configurable parameters can be updated ├── environment.yml         # Conda environment for proxy server ├── Makefile
+    ├── docker-compose.yml      # Defines services: the proxy server, redis image and integration tests ├── .config                 # File where all configurable parameters can be updated ├── environment.yml         # Conda environment for proxy server ├── environment.dev.yml     # Additional conda dependencies for development and testing only ├── Makefile
     └── README.md